 Thesis format approval must be obtained at least three weeks prior to the last day of classes in the semester in which the degree is expected.
-Examining Committees are not obligated to examine students over a thesis for which departmental format approval has not been secured.
-The thesis must be in the hands of the Examining Committee at least two weeks in advance of the final examination.
+Examining committees are not obligated to examine students over a thesis for which departmental format approval has not been secured.
+The thesis must be in the hands of the Final Examination committee at least two weeks in advance of the Final Examination.
 The final oral examination must be completed one week before the last day of classes of the semester in which the degree is to be awarded (i.e. no exam during "dead week").
-Final doctoral examinations must be announced two weeks in advance so that interested members of the Purdue faculty and student body may attend.
+Final Examinations must be announced two weeks in advance so that interested members of the Purdue faculty and student body may attend.